-- 79% of key public services in Cyprus can be completed entirely online; - In 2018, two co-creation events were organised in Cyprus under the framework of SciShop. eu, which engaged diverse stakeholders and tested formats for identifying and solving challenges using a collaborative and quick-win approach; - On eID and Trust Services, Cyprus has one active qualified trust service provider while the government is preparing a national scheme on eldentification and eSignature, which was expected to be completed in 2020.
+- Seventy-nine percent of key public services in Cyprus can be completed entirely online; - In 2018, two co-creation events were organised in Cyprus under the framework of SciShops. eu, which engaged diverse stakeholders and tested formats for identifying and solving challenges using a collaborative and guick-win approach; - On eID and trust services, Cyprus has one active qualified trust service provider while the government is preparing a national scheme on eldentification and eSignature, which was expected to be completed in 2020.

-There is no evidence suggesting that the Cyprus Academy of Public Administration offers training on digital matters.
+Training on digital matters There is no evidence suggesting that the Cyprus Academy of Public Administration offers training on digital matters.